aleixfalgueras/GcpPlayground/README.md

     products: 779 MB
     sales: 10.2 GB

-#### SparkExercicesEtl timezone
+#### SparkExercisesEtl timezone

-If you want to use another timezone, modify the current value in the config file (spark_exercices_etl.conf), the workflowtemplate being used, and in the initialization action that the Dataproc cluster execute.
+If you want to use another timezone, modify the current value in the config file (spark_exercises_etl.conf), the workflowtemplate being used, and in the initialization action that the Dataproc cluster execute.

 code -> spark session timezone (used for internal Spark SQL and Dataframe operations)